 Success Clue #15: There Are No Shortcuts

 Arnold worked out in the gym, day in and day out, for 5 – 6 hours.
 He didn’t achieve his physique by accident.
 He didn’t stumble into it.
-He worked hard at it.
-He welcomed the pain.
-Arnold smiled as he exercised because he saw that all of his effort would pay off.
+He worked hard at it and welcomed the pain.
+Arnold smiled as he exercised because he saw that all his efforts would pay off.
 He kept his vision always in front of him.

 That’s the real secret of success.
 Reps (repetitions).
 Repeat.
 Repeat.
 Repeat.

 What works tends to be very simple.
 All that’s left is to put in the effort to apply it again and again.

 “I recognized that I could channel my upbringing in a positive way rather than complain.
 I could use it to have a vision, set goals, (and) find joy. … It’s not always obvious what you should celebrate.
 Sometimes you have to appreciate the very people and circumstances that traumatized you.
 Today I hail the strictness of my father, … my whole upbringing, and the fact that I didn’t have anything that I wanted in Austria because those were the very factors that made me hungry. … It drove me and motivated me.” – Arnold Schwarzenegger

 Accepting 100% responsibility for your life empowers you like nothing else.
 Everything rests on your shoulders, and you can handle that, even if you think you can’t.
 You become a bigger person when you take charge of yourself.